Janis Joplin: Kosmic Blues and Woodstock (1969–1970)

-1970: January 1970 to October 1970
+January–July 1970

 At the time of the June 1970 interview with Dalton, she had already performed in the Bay Area for what turned out to be the last time.
 Sam Andrew, the lead guitarist who had left Big Brother with Joplin in December 1968 to form her back-up band, quit in late summer 1969 and returned to Big Brother.
 At the end of the year, the Kozmic Blues Band broke up.
 Their final gig with Joplin was the one at Madison Square Garden with Winter and Butterfield.
 In February 1970, Joplin traveled to Brazil, where she stopped her drug and alcohol use.
 She was accompanied on vacation there by her friend Linda Gravenites (wife of songwriter Nick Gravenites), who had designed Janis's stage costumes from 1967 to 1969.
 In Brazil, Joplin was romanced by a fellow American tourist named David (George) Niehaus, who was traveling around the world.
-A Joplin biography written by her sister Laura said, "David was an upper-middle-class Cincinnati kid who had studied communications at Notre Dame. ... [and] had joined the Peace Corps after college and worked in a small village in Turkey. ...
-He tried law school, but when he met Janis he was taking time off."

 Niehaus and Joplin were photographed by the press at Rio Carnival in Rio de Janeiro.
 Gravenites also took color photographs of the two during their Brazilian vacation.
 According to Joplin biographer Ellis Amburn, in Gravenites' snapshots they "look like a carefree, happy, healthy young couple having a tremendously good time."

 Rolling Stone magazine interviewed Joplin during an international phone call, quoting her: "I'm going into the jungle with a big bear of a beatnik named David Niehaus.
 I finally remembered I don't have to be on stage twelve months a year.
 I've decided to go and dig some other jungles for a couple of weeks."
 Amburn added in 1992, "Janis was trying to kick heroin in Brazil, and one of the nicest things about David was that he wasn't into drugs."
 When Joplin returned to the U.S., she began using heroin again.
 Her relationship with Niehaus soon ended because he witnessed her shooting drugs at her new home in Larkspur, California.
 The relationship was also complicated by her ongoing romantic relationship with Peggy Caserta, who also was an intravenous addict, and Joplin's refusal to take some time off and travel the world with him.
+Prior to beginning a summer tour with a newly formed band, she performed in final appearances with Big Brother in a reunion at the Fillmore West, in San Francisco, on April 4, 1970.
+Recordings from this concert were included on Joplin in Concert released posthumously in 1972.
+She again appeared with Big Brother on April 12 at Winterland, where she and Big Brother were reported to be in excellent form.